Get creative with your space and make your home work harder by utilising every nook and cranny with these reading corner ideas.

 Want more decorating ideas?
 READ: How to create the ultimate kids’ reading corner

-3. Create a reading nook in a child’s room
+7. Fashion a fun reading nook in a child’s room

-Turn a corner into a cosy reading area.
+It’s as important to consider where children sit an read.
+Turn a corner into a cute reading area.
 Make the most of vertical space with wall-mounted bookshelves and pop down a beanbag next to a reading light to make this space feel separate from the rest of the bedroom.

 A window area, particularly one with a pretty view, can easily be transformed into a dining nook.
 Built-in banquettes topped with seat pads offer a cosy, space-saving solution, but if you don’t want to call in the builders, get the look with benches instead.